 - How do I get started with trying to find a specialist who has trauma-informed care education and background?

 - Recently I realized that my childhood was full of traumatic events.
 As an adult, how do I know if I should see a specialist about the physical and psychological trauma I endured?

-- Should providers be digging into adverse childhood experiences with everyone we treat?
+- Should providers be digging into adverse childhood experiences with everyone they treat?

 - What type of therapy is used to help reduce or remove the impact of triggers?

 - At what age can trauma impact you as an adult?